Florida Defamation Definition

 Public vs. Private Figures in Florida

 A private figure only has to prove negligence on the part of the defendant.
-Public figures, however, must demonstrate the presence of actual malice to inflict damage to the plaintiff’s reputation and social standing on the part of the defendant.
+However, public figure plaintiffs must demonstrate the presence of actual malice to win a defamation lawsuit.

 Defenses for Defamation in Florida

-Primary defenses for defamation allowable under Florida state law include: truth, fair reporting privilege pertaining to legislative and judicial reports and reviews, opinion, and Section 230 of the Communications Decency Act.
+Typical defenses for defamation under Florida state law include truth, fair reporting privilege pertaining to legislative and judicial reports and reviews, opinion, and Section 230 of the Communications Decency Act.

-Section 230 of the Communications Decency Act holds webmasters harmless when it comes to third-party user generated content that is defamatory in nature.
-For this defense to be valid, the webmaster must not have told the user to create a defamatory blog post or comments on the website.
+Section 230 of the Communications Decency Act confers defamation immunity on webmasters for user comments.
+For this defense to be valid, the webmaster must not have told the user to create the defamatory statement or edited it.

 Florida is a Per Se State